microsoft/vscode-cordova/README.md

 `webkitRangeMin`, `webkitRangeMax` | Combines to specify the port range that you want the debugger to use to find the specific device or simulator described in the configuration. | 9223, 9322
 `attachAttempts`                   | The maximum number of times that you want the debugger to attempt to attach to a running iOS app.                                             | 5
 `attachDelay`                      | The time in milliseconds between each attempt to attach to a running iOS application.                                                         | 1000
+`attachTimeout`                    | Time in milliseconds to wait before the debugger is attached to the debug session                                                             | 10000
 `iosDebugProxyPort`                | The port number that you want the debugger to use when it launches iOS applications on a device.                                              | 9221
 `appStepLaunchTimeout`             | The maximum time in milliseconds allowed for each individual step the debugger takes to launch an iOS app on a device.                        | 5000
 `ionicLiveReload`                  | Set to true to enable Ionic live reload.                                                                                                      | false